terrbear/terrbear.github.io/content/blog/opt-in-previews-with-albs/index.md

 If not, you'll have to go by my screenshots.

-In AWS, you'll be able to see how the rules dictate ALB traffic flow:
+In AWS, after, the stack is created, you'll be able to see how the ALB rules dictate traffic flow:

-> <i class="fas fa-exclamation-triangle"></i> If you use a header like this for XHR requests, remember to update your CORS allowed headers or your requests will be quietly routed to the old service.
+> <i class="fas fa-exclamation-triangle"></i> If you use a header like this for XHR requests coming from a different origin, remember to update your allowed CORS headers or your requests will be quietly routed to the old service.

 ![ALB Rules](./rules.png)